ferreiraryan/Calculadora-PySide6/README.md

-# 📌 Mastermind with UI
+# 📌 Calculator PySide6

-A version of the mastermind game made using PySide6 for academic purposes.
+A calculator in PySide.
+Made for academic reasons.

 ## 🚀 Technologies